-The discipline of publicly testing ideas by systematic observation and controlled experiment
+Science: the discipline of publicly testing ideas by systematic observation, controlled experiment and Bayesian inference.

 My intent for this site is that it act as a unified location for my various interests.
 The main blog is likely to continue to focus on poetry and the like, but there needs to be places for more technical material, and this is one of them.